ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-8-3.md

-Chapter 8: Nurturing Relationships: Strategies for Effective Communication and Collaboration with Clients
+Strategies for Effective Communication and Collaboration with Clients
 =========================================================================================================

 Nurturing relationships with clients is an essential component of success in sales.
 In this chapter, we will discuss strategies for effective communication and collaboration with clients.